 London was hit hard during the Second World War.
-As home to Britain’s government, it was a primary target of the Germans, who were looking to weaken the resistance of those forces fighting against them and the other Axis powers.
-As such, the need arose for a place to keep the country’s prime minister safe, leading to the renovation of one of London’s tube stations.
+As home to Britain’s government, it was a primary target of the Germans, who were looking to weaken the resistance of those fighting against them and the other Axis powers.
+As such, the need arose for a place to keep the country’s prime minister safe, leading to the renovation of one of London’s Down Street Tube Station.

 Its lack of use led to its closure in 1932.